QuangDiy/UIT-DSC2023/README.md

-# ViNSV: Vietnamese Fact Extraction and Verification System
+# ViNSV: Vietnamese Fact Extraction and Verification System (UIT - DSC 2023)

 ## Introduction
 ViNSV is a system developed and designed to address the challenges of fact extraction and verification.
 This study presents the ViNSV system, which was developed as part of a competition [UIT-DSC 2023](https://dsc.uit.edu.vn/) using the ISE-DSC01 dataset.
 The system leverages advanced natural language processing techniques, including BM25, Sentence-BERT, and XLM-R, to achieve high accuracy in fact extraction and verification tasks.